The Best Invoice Finance Options - The Definitive New Zealand Guide to Invoice Factoring & Invoice Discounting

 Must-Know Facts about Invoice Finance

-Invoice Financing is a useful tool, but it isn't always the best option.
+Invoice Financing is a useful tool, but it isn't always the best option

-The liability of “who’s on the hook” varies between each invoice financing provider.
+The liability of "who's on the hook" varies between each invoice financing provider

 There are several alternatives to invoice financing, including:

-- Bank term loans: Bank loans are a traditional source of working capital, but they typically require collateral and a credit check.
+- Bank loans: Bank loans are a traditional source of working capital, but they typically require collateral and a credit check.

 - Merchant cash advances: A merchant cash advance is a short-term loan repaid through a percentage of the company's daily credit card sales.